morisono/mng-lab/readme.md

 <div align='center'>

-# NLP Lab
+# MNG Lab
 </div>

-This program is designed to process and analyze natural language data, a subfield of artificial intelligence known as Natural Language Processing (NLP).
+This project aims to process and analyze natural language data, a subfield of artificial intelligence known as Natural Language Processing (NLP).

 ## Installation